Prince Andrew and Virginia Giuffre reach settlement in sex abuse lawsuit

 - Jeffrey EpsteinAmerican financier

-The terms of the settlement, revealed in Manhattan Federal Court, were not disclosed.
+The now-backpedaling Prince Andrew promised to atone for his association with Epstein by “supporting the fight against the evils of sex trafficking and by supporting its victims.”

-Now 38, Giuffre had long maintained Andrew raped and sexually assaulted her when she was 17 and being trafficked worldwide for sex by Epstein.
+In addition to once denying that he ever met a then-underaged Giuffre, the prince had also suggested that a notorious photo showing Andrew with his arm around the teen’s back was doctored.
+The picture was taken inside Maxwell’s London townhouse.

-The settlement comes amid a catastrophic period for Andrew.
-In January, Queen Elizabeth, his mother, stripped him of his military and royal duties and said Andrew would defend himself in Giuffre’s suit as a private citizen.
+The prince’s reputation was already in tatters before the deal was announced.
+His mother, Queen Elizabeth, stripped him of his military and royal duties earlier this year and said Andrew would defend himself in Giuffre’s suit as a private citizen.

-The Queen’s stunning rebuke came a day after Judge Lewis Kaplan ruled Giuffre’s sex abuse case against Andrew could proceed.
+The queen’s stunning rebuke of her son came a day after Judge Lewis Kaplan ruled Giuffre’s sex abuse case against Andrew could proceed.

-Epstein and his chief enabler, British socialite Ghislaine Maxwell, were close friends with Andrew.
+Andrew, in the statement announcing the agreement, said he regretted his friendship with Epstein, who committed suicide inside his Manhattan jail cell in 2019, and vowed to make a “substantial donation” to Giuffre’s charity supporting sex abuse victims.

-Epstein hanged himself in 2019 while awaiting trial for trafficking of underage girls.
-Maxwell is awaiting sentencing for grooming Epstein’s victims for his abuse.
+“He pledges to demonstrate his regret for his association with Epstein by supporting the fight against the evils of sex trafficking, and by supporting its victims,” his statement read.